POWER UP EDUCATION

 our new site!

 We’re Power Up Education and we’re passionate and committed to creating a world where Sexual Health Education is as natural and habitual as brushing your teeth and combing your hair.
 Why?
-Because we believe Sexual Health Education is the key to reducing sexual abuse and the catalyst for healthier relationships.
+Because we believe Sexual Health Education is the key to reducing sexual abuse and the catalyst for healthier relationships, we offer sexual health education classes, consulting and training.

 How to talk to your kids about pornography